 If the individual requests the police, the operator would dispatch members of the police department.
 The responding officers will investigate the incident and submit a report regarding their initial assessment.
-If the officers find reasonable grounds to believe that an offence has occurred, then they will arrest and on the individual.
+If the officers find reasonable grounds to believe that an offence has occurred, then they will arrest and lay a charge or charges on the individual.

 What happens when a 9-1-1 call is made in error?

 If someone calls 9-1-1 by accident or the 9-1-1 call is lost/disconnected, it is treated as a life-threatening emergency.
 The police are tasked with locating the source of the 9-1-1 call and determining if it is in fact, an emergency.